ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_sam3_semantic_segmentation.rst

 -----------------------------

 Build the SAM3 inference package inside the conda environment so the SAM3 node picks up the right Python.
-After built, you do not need to activate the conda enviornment again - launching the node will automatically handle the environment correctly!
+After built, you do not need to activate the conda environment again - launching the node will automatically handle the environment correctly!

 .. code-block:: bash